Goats are arguably the most versatile livestock one could choose for sustainable, localized farming or homesteading.

 Goat meat is often touted as the most commonly eaten meat in the world, by respectable sources such as The New York Times, Washington Post, and Gordon Ramsay – but there is no data to support this claim.
 The Washington post has issued a correction, but the myth continues.
 It is possible that some goat meat is eaten by the largest number of people, but in terms of volume, there is no way goat meat consumption worldwide surpasses chicken or beef, let alone pork.

 - Many breeds exist, allowing you to more closely match your relevant needs

 - Milk.
 Up to 3-4L / 1 Gallon daily, when well fed

-- Milk is naturally homogenized, and of comparative flavour and nutrition to cow milk
+- Goat’s milk is naturally homogenized, and of comparative flavor and nutrition to cow’s milk

 - Very low maintenance

 - Can be sustained on forage alone, but some supplementary Legumes are recommended